 - You have the time and patience to sit in insurer phone queues.

-- You're comfortable reading NSW CTP scheme documents and the MAIA 2017.
+- You're comfortable reading NSW CTP scheme documents.

 In that scenario, your comprehensive insurer will organise the repair and recover their costs from the at-fault party.
 You lose nothing by self-managing.
-This is maybe 15–20% of post-accident cases — and if you're one of them, save yourself the phone call and go straight to your insurer.
+This is the minority of cases — and if you're one of them, save yourself the phone call and go straight to your insurer.

 Where DIY starts costing you